Be Aware › Cougars

-The cougar, Puma concolor, is known as the mountain lion, puma, catamount, screamer or panther.
+The cougar, Puma concolor, is also known as the mountain lion, puma, catamount, screamer or panther.

-Cougars live all across Utah, from the High Uintas wilderness to the dry southern deserts.
-In Utah, cougars prefer pinyon-juniper and pine-oak brush areas.
+Cougars can be found throughout Utah, usually in the foothill and canyon areas, but also sometimes down in the valleys — especially during the winter months when they follow deer searching for food to lower elevations.
+Cougars prefer pinyon-juniper and pine-oak brush areas.
 Within these habitat types, they prefer areas where there are rocky cliffs, ledges and tall trees or brush that can be used for cover.

 The main prey of cougars is deer, so they will be found wherever deer are.
 They will also eat elk, antelope, small mammals and birds.